jtkovacs/jtkovacs.github.io/REFS/process-improvement.md

 ## Quality control

+- Ford production system: Influenced by Taylor; aspired to optimization of work.
+Used a moving line, big machinery, economies of scale, standardization of product.
+- Toyota production system: c.
+1950s, focused on elimination of waste and matching demand after failure to replicate Ford system in a postwar context where inputs and domestic demand was scarce.
+    - Worry about: waste, inflexibility, and variability

 ### Basic defect calculations

 - Activity yield is %units produced according to specification = 1 - p(defect)
 - Process yield = f(activity_yield); if dependent (Swiss cheese) activities, then product of activity yields, 1-p(defect)n; if independent, then sum, represented as (1-p(defect))<sup>n</sup>.
 - Swiss Cheese model: think of a hole as a defect; as you stack slices of cheese, there is always the chance that all the holes will line up.
 This redundancy reduces the probability of process failure.
 Then the process yield is 1-p(defect)<sup>n</sup>.

+### Quality & flow

+- Adding representations of quality to a flow diagram:
+    - Dropped flow units: Calculate end demand; calculate yield of each step (include defects); calculate how much each step must produce to meet demand (e.g., a 50% defect rate means that an activity must produce 2xD); calculate implied utilization (D/capacity); highest implied utilization is the bottleneck.
+    - Re-worked flow units: Calculate the expected processing time.
+E.g. if there is a 30% defect rate and defects are re-worked, then the real processing time is 0.7*processing_time + 0.3*rework_time.
+After this modification, the activity with lowest capacity is the bottleneck.
+- Costs of defects: Say that we pay $2 per flow unit as an input, but receive $20 per flow unit post-processing, as an output.
+Then the cost of defects depends not on where they occur, but where they are detected—before or after the bottleneck.
+Before is cheaper.
+Pre-bottleneck, defect costs are driven by input costs; post-bottleneck, by revenue (opportunity cost).
+- Variability & buffering dilemma:
+    - For a 2-step process where each step has p(defect)=0.5, there are four possibilities: both defect-free; first step defective, leaving step 2 “starved”; second step defective, leaving step one “blocked”; and both defective.
+This variability dramatically lowers the expected flow rate; by adding a buffer, the flow rate may be increased.
+    - However, buffers remove the incentive for process improvement; buffering hides problems.
+    - Toyota developed the Kanban “demand-pull” card system to manage this dilemma.
+Kanban cards authorize work, and are themselves authorized by customer demand.
+This puts a cap on inventory.

+### Six Sigma

+Improving a process by reducing internal variability.

+- LSL, USL: lower and upper specification limits
+- Capability score (AKA CP score), where higher is better: (USL-LSL)/(6*process_stdev).
+Clearly, the CP score can be raised by widening the range between upper and lower specifications, or by decreasing the standard deviation in the process.
+- For interpretation, relates to defect probabilities.
+- Quality targets are often expressed as ppm, parts per million.
+- A “six sigma” quality target corresponds to a defect probability of 0.002 and a capability score of 2.

+### Control charts

+Help distinguish between normal and abnormal variation; part of statistical process control

+- Common cause variation may be high or low, but has one basic root
+- Assignable cause variation is when the variation stems from multiple sources: “something in the underlying process that changed”, resulting in more variability
+- How to identify assignable causes?
+- Establish LCL, UCL---upper and lower control limits, different from LSL, USL.
+- LCL= mean - 3*stdev; UCL = mean + 3*stdev
+- Plot means of samples against LCL, UCL; if a sample’s mean crosses control limits, we suspect assignable cause.

+### Jidoka

+Detect → Alert → Stop, as quickly as possible, to prevent defects from reaching the bottleneck.
+In manufacturing assembly lines, jidoka is often implemented with andon cords (for workers to pull, freezing the whole line) and a central andon board (to indicate which station initiated the stop).

+- ITAT is “information turnaround time”, something that is (detrimentally) increased by inventory.
+Low ITAT means quick feedback and the potential for quick learning.

+### Problem solving

+Looking for root cause(s):

+- Kaizen: Process improvement is best carried out by frontline employees
+- Ishikawa diagram, also called fishbone diagram, for brainstorming; complemented by 5 whys
+- Pareto chart “maps out the assignable causes of a problem in the categories from the Ishikawa diagram, ordering root causes in decreasing order of frequency of occurrance”;
+    - Pareto principle: 80% of the defects are explained by 20% of the root causes